Ylandolsi/booking_monorepo/backend/Booking/notes.md

 TODO / Roadmap

 -Session after being booked should not become available

 - Create wallet for each user by default !
 - fix session price on frontend
 - fix availbility on front
 - Integrate with calendar; prevent switching to another account if already integrated.
 - Review upcoming meetings and previous meetings/mentors.
-- Simulation for the payment gateway.
 - Fix availability / booking flows.
 - ADD Mentor canot book with himself
 - Admin dashboard.